2025

 Quality development in child day care facilities and in child day care is seen as a task for society as a whole.
 Since 2019, the Federation has therefore been supporting the Länder with additional funding for quality development measures in child daycare in order to further develop quality nationwide and contribute to creating equal living conditions for children growing up in Germany.
-With the Act on the Further Development of Quality and Participation in Child Daycare (R64), the so-called Good Child Daycare Act, the federal government has made around 5.5 billion euros available for this purpose until 2022.
-With the Second Act on the Further Development of Quality and Participation in Child Daycare (Gesetz zur Weiterentwicklung der Qualität und zur Teilhabe in der Kindertagesbetreuung– R64), the so-called KiTa Quality Act, the Federation is providing the Länder with a total of around an additional Euro 4 billion for 2023 and 2024.
+On 1 January 2025, the Third Act for the Further Development of Quality and Participation in Child Day Care (Drittes Gesetz zur Weiterentwicklung der Qualität und zur Teilhabe in der Kindertagesbetreuung) entered into force.
+The Federal Government is thus continuing its financial commitment to improving early childhood education and care and will support the Länder with a total of around Euro 4 billion over the next two years.
+With the further developed law, the Länder will be able to invest in seven priority fields of action that are of particular importance for the quality of care:

 Joint Framework of the Länder for Early Education in Child Day Care Facilities